macey26/100-days-of-code/r1-log.md

 ###R1D43/44

 Spent some time reading YDKJS, found out more about types and Grammar.
 I am really enjoying this book series.

+###R1D45/46
+Spent some time reading YDKJS, found out more about Coercion and the compiler.
+Reading because I am away  from home and have no reliable internet connection.

+###R1D47
+Reading @YDKJS Scopes and Closures today, learnt about lexical scope. #100DaysOfCode

+### R1D48
+Passed another test for the sumAll Exercise @TheOdinProject.
+These exercises are getting harder to solve